phusion/passenger_autobuilder/README.md

 ## Linux

 On Linux, passenger_autobuilder provides a build environment that is built with pbuilder.
 The build environment is based on Ubuntu 10.04 and is custom-built to be able to generate Linux binaries that can run on a wide range of Linux distributions.
+Why Ubuntu 10.04?
+[Read this comment.](http://www.reddit.com/r/ruby/comments/1jyazd/phusion_passenger_binary_building_automation/cbjiydc)

 Because building binaries involves running build systems that may execute arbitrary code, passenger_autobuilder utilizes multiple user accounts, plus the use of sudo, to protect against build systems wrecking havoc on the system.
 See the "Local security" section for more information.